 In 1905, the Skidompha Library Association was incorporated and its collection of 1476 books was given to three towns, Damariscotta, Newcastle, and Nobleboro, as the start of a Free Public Library.
 The library was established above the Charles M. Jones Grocery Store on Main Street in Damariscotta.

 By 1922, the collection numbered more than 6000 volumes, and more space was needed.
 The Skidompha Club joined with the Damariscotta-Newcastle Women’s Club to purchase the Dixon property on Main Street.
 In early October 1922, the Library reopened on the first floor of this historic 1803 house, and the Women’s Club used the second floor for meetings and social events.

 Barbara Cooney Porter, internationally acclaimed children’s book author/illustrator and Damariscotta resident, led the way to a new facility.
-Mrs. Porter’s munificent gift of $550,000 to Skidompha in 1997 launched an ambitious capital campaign for the new Skidompha.
-With the generous support of local residents, businesses, and foundations, over $3.2 million was raised in the next few years.
-Doors to the new Library opened in May 2001.
+Mrs. Porter’s munificent gift of $550,000 to Skidompha in 1997 launched an ambitious capital campaign for a new Skidompha building.
+Generous local residents, businesses, and foundations raised over $3.2 million to support the project over the following few years, and doors to the new Library opened in May of 2001.

 The new Skidompha Library is a first class facility designed to meet Library needs well into the future.